Please contact Bridwell Art Library if you have questions about accessing library resources or services.

 Productive Researcher Portal: Advanced research tips and tools for graduate students and faculty.

-Library instruction can be offered either synchronously or asynchronously to your classes through Blackboard Collaborate (you must add the Art Librarian to your course first) or Zoom.
+Library instruction can be offered either synchronously or asynchronously to your classes through Blackboard Collaborate (you must add the Art Librarian to your course first) or Microsoft Teams.

 Consider adding the Art Librarian as an Instructor to each of your Blackboard courses so that we can better assist you with the transition to online instruction and the use of library resources and services in a virtual environment.
 Blackboard can be used to share research tips and resources and students can use discussion boards to ask research questions.